espressif/esp-idf/docs/en/api-guides/jtag-debugging/tips-and-quirks.rst

 .. _jtag-debugging-tip-jtag-pins-reconfigured:

-Can JTAG Pins be Used for Other Purposes?
+Can JTAG Pins Be Used for Other Purposes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. only:: SOC_USB_SERIAL_JTAG_SUPPORTED